The Warwick & Budbrooke Churches Community Outreach Pool

 Governance and Leadership

-The charity has 14 trustees (notably more than the recommended maximum of 12 for good governance).
-The board is gender-balanced.
+The charity operates with a board of trustees.
+No trustees receive any remuneration, payments or benefits from the charity.
 The charity's governance structure reflects its connection to the five Anglican churches in the Warwick Team, working collaboratively rather than as independent parishes.

 How to Apply to The Warwick & Budbrooke Churches Community Outreach Pool